DEEP SEA MININGWhat is it and where is it happening?

 The world’s first deep sea mine to be given an operating licence is in the EEZ of Papua New Guinea (PNG).
 The Solwara 1 project, was formerly being developed by Canadian company Nautilus Minerals to was planned to mine mineral-rich hydrothermal vents, deposits of copper, gold, zinc and silver from the Bismarck Sea of PNG.
-However, due to fierce opposition from local coastal communities [link to solidarity page], environmental concerns [link to science advocacy page] and financing woes [link to finance page] the company liquidated in 2019 leaving the PNG government $157m out of pocket.
+However, due to fierce opposition from local coastal communities, environmental concerns and financing woes the company liquidated in 2019 leaving the PNG government $157m out of pocket.

-The total failure of this deep sea mining project of PNG’s spurred calls for ban and moratoria against seabed mining [links to news/analysis of these bans].
+The total failure of this deep sea mining project of PNG’s spurred calls for ban and moratoria against seabed mining.
 These can be declared on a nationwide basis or piecemeal by region.
-New Zealand, Mexico, Namibia, Washington State in the US, and the Northern Territory of Australia have rejected deep sea mining in accordance with the precautionary principle [link to explanation and in-house definition of precautionary principle].
+New Zealand, Mexico, Namibia, Washington State in the US, and the Northern Territory of Australia have rejected deep sea mining following the precautionary principle.

-Indigenous Peoples and organisations across the Pacific have called for the legal norm of Free, Prior, and Informed Consent (FPIC) [link to what is FPIC] to be applied to deep sea mining proposals in all jurisdictions.
-A growing number of Pacific leaders are calling for a ban on deep sea mining. [link to Blue Line statement]
+Indigenous Peoples and organisations across the Pacific have called for the legal norm of Free, Prior, and Informed Consent (FPIC) to be applied to deep sea mining proposals in all jurisdictions.
+A growing number of Pacific leaders are calling for a ban on deep sea mining.